dcnewman/slicing/docs/system_setup.md

 ### Login to the AWS EC2 instance

 Log in to the AWS EC2 instance where you wish to build the container.
-For example, if the instance uses the cloud20-dev ssh certs, use the ssh command

-	ssh -i ~/.ssh/cloud20-dev.pem ec2-user@54.186.62.228

-Note that the cloud20-dev.pem file may be found in Dan's shared Google drive `secrets` folder.

 ### Update the AWS EC2 instance